Citrayaf/How-to-build-OpenCore-and-OpenRAN-for-5G/5G SA Simulation/README.md

 a) Turn on the core5g VM (VM where you installed open5gs).

-b) Open the terminal, then change to root user by using this command:
+b) Open the terminal, then change to the root user by using this command:
 ```Linux
 sudo -i
 ```
-if already change to root user, before @ will be seen as root
+if already change to the root user, before @ will be seen as the root

 ![28](https://github.com/Citrayaf/How-to-build-OpenCore-and-OpenRAN-for-5G/blob/main/Pictures/28.png?raw=true)

-c) Everytime turn on the core5g VM you need to execute this script for the core internal routing.
+c) every time turn on the core5g VM you need to execute this script for the core internal routing.
 By using this command:
 ```Linux
 cd /home/core5g[VM’s name]/open5gs
 sudo ./misc/netconf.sh [after executing this command there will be no output, but it’s okay]
 ```
-d) Then execute this command to run all open5gs program:
+d) Then execute this command to run all open5gs programs:
 ```Linux
 cd /home/core5g/open5gs/build/tests/app/ && ./app
 ```